-It should be noted that Part I, which prescribes the General Privacy Principles, sections 7 to 18, 22, 23, 25(1), 26 and 28 of Part II, and 42 (a) and (b) of Part III of the Data Protection Act have been proclaimed at this time.
+It should be noted that Part I, which prescribes the General Privacy Principles, sections 7 to 18, 22, 23, 25(1), 26 and 28 of Part II, and 42 (a) and (b) of Part III of the Data Protection Act have been proclaimed at this time3.
 Therefore, the General Privacy Principles are fully in effect.

-&lt;sup>1 Law in Trinidad and Tobago - DLA Piper Global Data Protection Laws of the World (dlapiperdataprotection.com)
+3 Law in Trinidad and Tobago - DLA Piper Global Data Protection Laws of the World (dlapiperdataprotection.com)